decred/dcrwallet/rpc/documentation/api.md

     - `MISSED`: A ticket that was missed but not yet revoked.

     - `REVOKED`: A ticket that has been revoked.

+- `BlockMeta block`: The block the ticket was mined

+  **Nested Message** `BlockMeta`

+  - `bytes hash`: The binary hash of the block.
+Block hash value is undefined for unmined tickets.

+  - `int32 height`: The block height.
+Will be -1 for unmined tickets.

+  - `int64 timestamp`: The timestamp the block was mined.
+Undefined for unmined tickets.

 **Expected errors:**